senorbacon/basic-resource-pool/README.md

 end
 ```
 Note: If all available resources are checked out, subsequent calls to `check_out` or `with` will throw a `HumbleResourcePool::NoResourcesAvailableError`
+Also: All resources are created at pool initialization time.

 ### Shutdown
 In case the pooled resources need to be explicitly shut down, there is support for that: